arabic-digital-humanities/index-safar/README.md

 </word>
 ```

-* Empty word (`<word>` without `<analysis>`) is not a problem; the document is
+* Empty word (`<word>` without `<analysis>`) is a problem.
+Although the document is
-indexed without error messages and the user can search for the word.
-It just
+indexed without error messages and the user can search for the word, the word
-doesn't have stems, etc. associated with it.
+that doesn't have `<analysis>` elements is erroneously associated with the stem
+of the next word.
+This seems to be [a bug in BlackLab](https://github.com/INL/BlackLab/issues/43).
 * All occurrences of a multiple values annotation (e.g., stem) are indexed.
 If
 you search for a stem that is indexed multiple times, you get multiple hits,
 so it seems like a good idea to filter the analyses (we are not interested in the